colorizenl/gradle-application-plugin/readme.md

 Signing the application bundle is mandatory for distributing the application.
 This in turn needs a valid Apple developer account, and corresponding certificates.
 You will need two certificates: one for the application, and one for the installer.
 Please do not hard-code the signing identity into the build file.
-It is better to define them in the Gradle properties file at `~/.gradle/gradle.properties` and then access them from there.
+It is better to define them in `~/.gradle/gradle.properties` or via environment variables.

 Building native Windows MSI installers
 --------------------------------------